Parameter Efficient Fine-tuning via Explained Variance Adaptation: Natural language generation

-In addition to the results presented in \cref{table:llms_main} and \cref{table:llms_math} we also fine-tune \llamatwo{} on the Code-Feedback dataset \cite{zheng_codefeedback_2024} consisting of multi-turn conversations between user and AI Assistant.
+In addition we also fine-tune \llamatwo{} on the Code-Feedback dataset \cite{zheng_codefeedback_2024} consisting of multi-turn conversations between user and AI Assistant.
 Due to limited computational resources and the long sequence lengths of the examples in this dataset we do not fine-tune \llamathree{} and \gemma{} or any DoRA variants.
 We evaluate the fine-tuned checkpoints on four coding benchmarks: MBPP \cite{austin_mbpp_2021}, HumanEval \cite{chen_humaneval_2021}, MBPP+ and HumanEval+ \cite{liu_evalplus_2023}.
 The results are presented in \cref{table:llms_coding}.
 EVA shows the best performance on MBPP and MBPP+ while also exhibiting good performance on HumanEval and HumanEval+.
-On the latter two datasets, PiSSA is the best performing method.
-For finetuning we use a maximum sequence length of $2028$ with right-side truncation.
-For decoding we set the temperature to $0.2$ and top\_p to $0.7$
+For the latter two datasets, PiSSA is the best-performing method.
+For fine-tuning, we use a maximum sequence length of $2028$ with a right-hand side truncation.
+For decoding, we set the temperature to $0.2$ and \texttt{top\_p} to $0.7$

-In \cref{table:llms_main_std} we report the standard deviation across three seeds from the results in \cref{table:llms_main}.
-For \llamathree{} and \gemma{} EVA has the smallest average standard deviation across tasks.
-For \llamatwo{} the standard the variance of EVA is only slightly above average in comparison to other methods, mainly due to the high standard deviation on the BoolQ dataset.